Grant Williams (actor): Screen

 He starred as troubled military psychologist Major Douglas McKinnon in The Outer Limits episode "The Brain of Colonel Barham" along with former Hawaiian Eye co-star Anthony Eisley.
 Also in 1965, Williams played the title character (Albert "Patch" Saunders) in the Bonanza episode "Patchwork Man," as well as the 1960 episode "Escape to Ponderosa."

 Williams attempted a comedic role on the radio airwaves in the anthology program Family Theater (September 11, 1957, the show's last episode), and there was some light-heartedness to his delightful role as Mike Carter in the half-hour episode "Millionaire Gilbert Burton" (April 29, 1959) of the series The Millionaire.
 As his acting career declined, he opened a drama school in West Hollywood.
-According to earlier versions of this article, he also wrote several books on acting, though his acting students never mention them in the extensive interviews included in Stampalia's biography, and there appears to be no trace of their publication.
 Williams continued to act occasionally in both movies and television, but without much conviction and in inferior products.
 His last released film appearance was in Doomsday Machine (1972); however, as it was actually shot in 1967, Brain of Blood (1972) was his last acting work for the screen.
-His last TV appearance was in 1983 on the game show Family Feud along with other former cast members from Hawaiian Eye.
+His last TV appearance was in 1983 on the game show Family Feud along with other former cast members from Hawaiian Eye, who played against, and lost to the former cast members from the television series Lost In Space.

-Life and death
+Filmmaker Jack Arnold, who directed Willams in three pictures, remarked on the trajectory of the actor's career:

+At the time of his death in 1985 he was operating an acting school in Los Angeles.

+Death

-Williams died on July 28, 1985, of peritonitis at the Veterans Administration Hospital in Los Angeles and was buried in the Los Angeles National Cemetery.
+Williams died on July 28, 1985, aged 53, at the Los Angeles Veterans Administration Hospital, where he had been receiving treatment for blood poisoning.
+He was interred in Los Angeles National Cemetery.
+He was survived by his brother, Robert.

-Williams never married but was survived by a brother.
-He was a cousin, or rather great-nephew, of Scottish opera singer Mary Garden.